HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/roundtrip.md

     As an example, the content of the opened MS Word document is changed from *Nothing to see here* to *Hello Sprint playback 114!!*.

 5. Save your changes, and close the MS Office application.
-You have now edited the attachment without downloading it and reattaching it again the Domino document.
+You have now edited the attachment without downloading it and reattaching it again to the Domino document.

 **To verify your updates to the MS Office file attachment**